123456789_123456789_123456789_123456789_123456789_

 Preparing the Database

-The bin/rails db:prepare command is similar to bin/rails db:setup, but it operates idempotently.
+The bin/rails db:prepare command is similar to bin/rails db:setup, but it operates idempotently, so it can safely be called several times, but it will only perform the necessary tasks once.

-NOTE: Once the database, tables, and seed data are all established, the command will not try to reload the seed data, even if the previously loaded seed data or the existing seed file have been altered or deleted.
+Once the database and tables exist, the db:prepare task will not try to reload the seed data, even if the previously loaded seed data or the existing seed file have been altered or deleted.
 To reload the seed data, you can manually run bin/rails db:seed.

 Resetting the Database